-Started by the Gay, Lesbian and Straight Education Network (GLSEN), the Day of Silence, held annually on a Friday during the month of April and run by students across the country, supports anti-bullying and harassment against lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth.
-In 2019, the day will take place on April 12.
+The Gay, Lesbian and Straight Education Network (GLSEN) sponsors the Day of Silence, held annually on a Friday in April.
+It’s a time when students across the country take a solemn stand against the bullying and harassment of lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth.

 Register with GLSEN

-Register your participation at www.glsen.org.
-GLSEN is the official sponsoring organization for Day of Silence, and their website offers many resources and answers to frequently asked questions.
-Your registration also allows the organization the opportunity to track how many people are taking part, and from where.
+Your registration allows the organization the opportunity to track how many people are taking part, and from where.
 It’s a great way to mobilize and show growth in the movement.

 Let your teachers and school know